omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 ```

 #### Advantages:
-* works well for I/O Bound (threads where the main cause blockage is waiting for input/output)
+* works well for I/O Bound (threads where the main cause of blockage is waiting for input/output)
 * Easy to use: the task management is handled by the OS.
 * Scalability: in practice, the threads are distributed across multiple cores.

 #### Drawbacks:
-* deadlocking: two threads waiting for each other to finish to be able to run
+* deadlocking: two threads can be blocked waiting for each other to finish to be able to run
 * race condition: two threads access the same resource at the same time.

 ## how does Asyncio work in Python?